-Our approach is based on the following two simple observations.
-First, Lions \cite{LionsVideo} showed in his lectures on mean-field games at the Collège de France, that in order to study certain mean-field models, it can prove useful to lift probability measures into random variables, i.e., to invert the map that sends a random variable onto its statistical distribution.
-Although the inverse is obviously multi-valued in general, it has been shown that Lions' lifting principle provides a very understandable picture of the Wasserstein derivative: in short, it can be represented as a Fr\'echet derivative on a Hilbert space of square-integrable random variables, see e.g. \cite{gangbo} for a complete overview of the connections between the different derivatives.
+Our approach is based on two observations.
+First, Lions \cite{LionsVideo} showed in his lectures on mean-field games at the Collège de France, that in the study of mean-field models, it can prove useful to \emph{lift} probability measures into random variables, i.e., to invert the map sending a random variable to its statistical distribution.
+Although the inverse is multi-valued, it has been shown that Lions' lifting principle provides a clear picture of the Wasserstein derivative: in short, it can be represented as a Fr\'echet derivative on a Hilbert space of square-integrable random variables, see e.g. \cite{gangbo}.
 Our second remark is a well-known fact from stochastic analysis: we know how to construct a Hilbert-valued diffusion process with strong smoothing properties.
-A simple example is the Ornstein-Ulhenbeck process driven by an appropriate operator, see for instance \cite{cerrai,daprato,daPratoZabczyk2014stochEqnsInfDim}.
-This suggests the following procedure: we should project back from the space of random variables, and onto the space of probability measures, an Ornstein-Ulhenbeck process taking values in a space of square-integrable random variables.
+A simple example is the Ornstein-Uhlenbeck process driven by an appropriate operator, see for instance \cite{cerrai,daprato,daPratoZabczyk2014stochEqnsInfDim}.
+This suggests the following procedure: we should project onto the space of probability measures, an Ornstein-Uhlenbeck process taking values in a space of square-integrable random variables.
 Whilst this looks very appealing, this idea has an obvious drawback.
-In general, the projection should destroy the Markov nature of the dynamics, i.e., the transition probabilities started from two different random variables representing the same probability measure may not be the same.
+In general, the projection should destroy the Markov nature of the dynamics; transition probabilities started from two different random variables representing the same probability measure may not be the same.